devaryakjha/tagflow/README.md

   </picture>
 </p>

+> ⚠️ **IMPORTANT**: This package is currently undergoing a complete rewrite.
+For a stable version, please check out the [`stable`](https://github.com/devaryakjha/tagflow/tree/stable) branch.

 # tagflow

 Transform HTML markup into native Flutter widgets with an elegant, customizable converter.
 Supports tables, iframes, and other HTML elements through optional add-on packages.